5 Marketing Tips for Your Small Business in 2020

 If you’re worried that email marketing will be taking up too much time or money, you will be glad to know that for every $1 invested in your email strategy, you can expect an average return of $38.

 Tip 3: Print Some Marketing Materials

 Even in the digital world in which most of the business world operates, printed marketing materials are still very effective.

 While there is a lot you can do online to make your business stand out, it is still essential to market your business offline.

-One of the most effective print marketing tips I can give you is to utilize direct mail.
-Direct mail campaigns are often forgotten about for businesses.
+One of the most effective print marketing tips we can provide is to utilize direct mail.
+Direct mail campaigns are often forgotten about by businesses.

-In fact, the USPS reports, 79% of consumers find reading mail is more convenient than going online.
+In fact, the USPS reports that 79% of consumers find that reading mail is more convenient than going online.